TehSom/bagel-dev/README.md

 Also, I don't always use the React.DOM model for everything.
 There's also the functional approach, which is how modern React is shifting.
 You can't always use it, like for React State-based Components, but writing JSX/React like a JavaScript function may seem more familiar.

+A lot of this code is not commented, either.
+Files have been given purpose-driven names as well as the functions.
+There isn't really a lot of need for them.
+If you want to add comments to your own code or comment mine, feel free.

 ## Available Scripts

 In the project directory, you can run: